AntonyFunk-Dev/Hotline024_ModFolder/README.md

 ## About the port

 Hey, it's me, a fun coder, and yeah, I brought **Hotline 024** to the **Psych Engine** (big shoutout to Saruky and the team for the original mod, obviously).

-So now that you're here, let me spill the tea — getting this port up and running?
-Not exactly a walk in the park, especially since I was low-key losing my motivation working on this alone (but hey, who cares about my mental health, huh?).

-And... was it worth it?
-(Maybe... just a little.)
+So now that you're here, let me spill the tea —getting this port up and running?
+Not exactly a walk in the park but yeah... was it worth it?
+(Yes.)

 I hope you enjoy it, 'cause who knows...
 I might keep doing more of these fucking things, lmao.